PlebOne/relay.pleb.one/README.md

 ## Payments and Blossom

-- `lib/payments/providers.ts` exposes an abstract provider plus implementations for LND, LNURL, and a mock dev provider. `PaymentManager` selects the best available provider based on environment variables.
+- Whitelist access is currently free but the payment infrastructure (`lib/payments/providers.ts`) is ready for future monetization if needed.
+It includes implementations for LND, LNURL, and a mock dev provider.
 - `lib/blossom/server.ts` handles uploads, metadata sanitization, EXIF stripping, and integration with S3-compatible storage.
-- Subscription SKUs (relay, blossom, combo) are defined in the pricing UI and mirrored in payment logic.
+- Whitelist invites are tracked in the database with status, notes, and invite quotas that admins can adjust per user.

+### Whitelist workflow

+1. **Admin adds initial users** via the admin panel (npub + optional name/notes/quota)
+2. **Whitelisted users receive invite quota** (default: 5 invites)
+3. **Users can share invites** from their dashboard by entering friend's npub
+4. **Admin can pause/revoke** access or adjust quotas at any time
+5. **Relay enforces whitelist** – only ACTIVE users can publish events

 ## Deployment